 Clonmore, Carlow is a great choice for travellers who want to feel as though they’ve slipped into another time.

 Clonmore or Cluain Mór Meadhoc which means “Mogue’s large meadow” is a small village in the north-east of County Carlow.
-The nearest small town is Hacketstown which is about 6 kilometres from the village.
+It’s just under 28 kilometres from Carlow town and the nearest small town is Hacketstown which is about 6 kilometres away.

 In around 560, St. Mogue founded a religious community and built a monastery here.
 It’s believed that at one time the settlement was inhabited by about 5,000 monks and scholars.
 St. Mogue died at the beginning of the 7th century and his feast day is on the 11th of April.